vtquan/vtquan.github.io/_posts/2017-05-30-adding-a-new-page-to-fable-elmish-part-one.md

 ---
 layout: single
 title: Adding a new page to Fable Elmish, Part 1
-excerpt: Starting with a template
+excerpt: Adding a static page to your template
 date: 2017-05-30
 categories: [FSharp]
 tags: [Fable, Elmish]